 The increasing migration to web access via smartphone rather than computer has imposed a somewhat stalling effect on cost per click revenue.
 Smartphones reduce the amount of advertising space a computer provides and investors will be looking to see the extent of the year on year effect of this phenomenon in the 2nd quarter, as mobile monetization will be the key driver of earnings growth long-term.

 A mean of analyst estimates suggests that earnings per share for the company should be in the region of $6.25.
 It should be noted (as my colleague Chris Weston points out) that earnings have fallen short of consensus twice in the last four quarters.
 The knee-jerk reaction to the first-quarter earnings miss did however provide traders and investors alike an opportunity for long entry as weakness has been recovered in excess.

 A Thompson Reuters poll of 44 analysts shows the company to remain in investor favour with no sell recommendations, 10 hold recommendations, 18 buy recommendations and 16 strong buy recommendations.

-The price of Google Inc A shares looks to be finding support at $580 level ahead of the upcoming results.
+Google Inc A shares looks to be finding support at $580 level ahead of the upcoming results.
 The long-term trend remains up as gauged by the price trading firmly above the 200-day simple moving average (200MA).
 The price is expected to remain non-committal to a direction in the near-term in lure of the results release.
 Post the results outcome, keeping with the long-term upside bias, trend followers would look to accumulate should weakness occur, provided the price does not close below the confluence of the 200MA and horizontal support at $550.

 Should the initial reaction to the results be positive, breakout traders would look for long entry in line with the uptrend above $595, with the recent high at $615 as a favoured resistance target.